Mamata to visit poll-bound Meghalaya on Jan 18 | Politics

 - India

-Trinamool Congress supremo Mamata Banerjee will visit Meghalaya on January 18 to hold a public meeting in North Garo Hills district to boost the morale of party functionaries ahead of the assembly elections due this year in the northeastern state.
-This will be her second visit to the state in recent times as she had addressed a TMC workers' convention last month and participated in pre-Christmas celebrations there.
-Banerjee, the West Bengal chief minister, will hold a public meeting at Mendipathar in Meghalaya's North Garo Hills district on Wednesday, the party said.
-She will be accompanied by TMC national general secretary Abhishek Banerjee.
+Trinamool Congress supremo Mamata Banerjee will visit Meghalaya on January 18 and hold a public meeting in North Garo Hills district to boost the morale of party functionaries ahead of the assembly polls due this year.

+Banerjee, the chief minister of West Bengal, had addressed a TMC workers' convention in the northeastern state last month, besides participating in pre-Christmas celebrations.

+She will hold a public meeting at Mendipathar in the district on January 18, the party said on Sunday evening.

-Leader of TMC parliamentary party in Rajya Sabha Derek O'Brien, Meghalaya TMC in-charge Manas R Bhunia, its state president Charles Pyngrope and leader of opposition Mukul Sangma will be present at the meeting.
+Its national general secretary Abhishek Banerjee and Leader of TMC parliamentary party in Rajya Sabha Derek O'Brien will be present at the rally.

-Notably, Prime Minister Narendra Modi had also visited Meghalaya last month to attend Golden Jubilee celebrations of the North-Eastern Council (NEC) in Shillong.
+Prime Minister Narendra Modi had also visited Meghalaya in December to attend the golden jubilee celebrations of the North-Eastern Council (NEC) in Shillong.

 The TMC has been trying to strengthen its foothold in the northeastern state along with Assam and Tripura in the region.

-In November 2021, 12 of the 17 MLAs of the Congress in Meghalaya had joined the TMC, making it the principal opposition party in the 60-member assembly of the hill state.
+In November 2021, 12 out of the 17 MLAs of the Congress in Meghalaya had joined the TMC, making it the principal opposition party in the 60-member assembly.

-During her visit in December last year, Mamata Banerjee launched Meghalaya TMC's financial assistance scheme for women, which has recorded over 3.14 lakh registrations so far, the party statement said.
+During her December visit, Banerjee had launched a financial assistance scheme for women in Meghalaya, which has recorded over 3.14 lakh registrations so far, the party said in a statement.

-The northeastern state is now governed by a coalition of NPP, BJP and others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)